The Stories Behind Objects: Tej Chauhan’s Approach To Human-Centric Design

 Design Pataki: How do you ensure that your designs resonate with a broad audience, regardless of the brand’s market position?

 Tej Chauhan: Imagine you’re shopping for a new toaster, either browsing online or in a store surrounded by twenty different options.
 What makes you reach for one toaster over another?
 That’s a fundamental question in my work.
 I try to find the triggers which create the subconscious, emotional responses drawing someone to pick up one object over the other next to it.
 How do you capture attention long enough for a second glance?
-Beyond appearance, there’s also functionality—ensuring our product operates in a way that feels natural and enjoyable, like interacting with a friend.
+And once you have it, how do you follow through with a beautiful and functional experience, one which feels intuitive and made just for you?
+This is how we begin to build connections.

 DP: Nokia’s ‘Total Product Experience’ (2003) for the 7600 blended physical design with digital content and strategy.
 How did this holistic approach shape your process?